janpipek/chagallpy/README.md

 It finds all JPEG images in the current directory, then tries to read metadata about them and produces a gallery in subdirectory "build".

-Example gallery produced with chagallpy: <http://i.vzdusne.cz/mala_fatra_2013/>
+Example galleries produced with chagallpy: <http://i.vzdusne.cz/>

 ## Installation